Can you think of anything better than having dessert for breakfast?

 That particular recipe called for 1/2 cup sugar, on top of berry jam that was likely made with sugar too.
 No doubt it would have been delicious, and 1/2 cup of sugar for 9 bars really isn’t that bad of a ratio, but we’re doing a fairly decent job of cutting back on processed sugar around here and we’re even reducing our intake of natural sweeteners too.

 With my thinking cap on, I opted to swap the naturally sweet fresh apples for the berry jam, substitute honey for brown sugar and even then reduce it by more than half.
 I also reduced the butter (just a little) and used whole grains in place of all-purpose flour.
-All in all, despite the fact that it tastes like an apple pie, it’s a pretty darn healthy breakfast that is pulled together pretty quickly!
+All in all, despite the fact that it tastes like an apple pie, it’s a pretty darn healthy breakfast that is super easy to put together!

 Oh, and I assure you that you’ll have no problem whatsoever getting your kids to eat these bars.
 Even the ones that don’t like oatmeal will devour these, and then ask for more… at breakfast, lunch, snack and dessert!
 Good thing the recipe can easily be doubled!